youngroma/LinkHive/README.md

 - Password reset functionality.
 - Ensure that edge cases such as invalid referral codes, self-referrals, and tracking of successful referrals are handled.

+## CI/CD with Jenkins

+This project uses Jenkins for Continuous Integration and Continuous Deployment (CI/CD).
+The Jenkins pipeline automates the process of building, testing, and deploying the application, ensuring efficient and error-free development cycles.

+Pipeline Stages:
+- Create .env File
+- Build Docker Image
+- Run Tests
+- Push Docker Image to Registry
+- Post Actions
+  - Cleaning up unused Docker images
+  - Deleting the .env file

+### Credentials and Secrets Management
+The pipeline uses Jenkins' Credentials Manager to securely manage and use sensitive data such as the SECRET_KEY, DB_USER, and DB_PASSWORD.
+These credentials are stored in Jenkins and are accessed using the withCredentials block to ensure that no sensitive information is exposed in the pipeline.

+### Docker Registry
+The image is pushed to Docker Hub using the docker.withRegistry block.
+This enables the team to have access to the latest Docker image version for deployment and testing in different environments.